ZhouWeiJosh/JoshuaChow.github.io/essays/typescript.md

 Moving onto some positives regarding Typescript, I really do appreciate the built-in functions with array management.
 In the C programming language, there are no built-in functions, thus we have to deal with pointers which is quite complex.
 So being able have function calls for dynamic arrays is very appreciated.
 Another thing that I liked about this superset of Javascript is the function charAt(), which yet again does not exist in C which uses char arrays.
 However, this C implementation is to allow for a more lower level managment of the memory being used.

-## Software Engineering from a Hardware Perspective
+## Software Engineering from a Team Perspective

-I personally work with a group of undergraduates to develop software for a mock Mars rover and we work closely with hardware.
-This requires us to have
+I personally work with a group of undergraduates to develop software for a mock Mars rover and we work closely on a organization repository.
+However, the programming languages that we primarily use is C++ and Python alongside the framework ROS2.
+Working on the software for this rover as a team has really taught me a lot about software engineering.
+I realized its hard to have an organized team to work on designing specific aspects of the arm, drive, and autonomy stack.
+The way we work is very amateur and naive with testing and development done simultaneously.
+Though I do understand as the team is not as big as other software engineering workspaces.
+This year however I want to implement a more streamlined approach to how the code with flow in and out.
+Not to similar to the creative ways to create functions in Typescript, the goal is to have a cohesive style of coding and development reviews.
 What is interesting to note is its lack of resemblance to its similarly named Java, which hold more similarities to C++ if anything.